-In Case~(i), one may also raise the question whether it is possible that $\liminf T^\varepsilon > T_{(i)}$.
-This problem should be connected to the behaviour of the potentials and stream functions as the body approaches the boundary; see for instance \cite{BDTV}, \cite{CNS} and \cite{MNP} and references therein for this question.
-The analysis performed in this paper can be easily adapted in order to cover the case where the circulation $\gamma$ depends on $\eps$ under the form $\gamma^{\eps} = \eps^{\beta} \; \gamma^{1}$ with $\beta >0$ in Case (i) and $\beta \in (0,1)$ in Case (ii).
-Then one obtains respectively at the limit the trivial equations $(h_{(i)})'' = 0$ and $(h_{(ii)})^\prime = 0$.
+In Case~(i), one may also raise the question whether it is possible that $\liminf T_\varepsilon > \overline{T}$.
+This problem should be connected to the behaviour of the potentials and stream functions as the body approaches the boundary; see for instance \cite{BDTV}, \cite{CNS}, \cite{MNP} and \cite{Munnier:2015aa} and references therein for this question.
+The analysis performed in this paper can be easily adapted in order to cover the case where the circulation $\gamma$ depends on $\eps$ under the form $\gamma^{\eps} = \eps^{\beta} \; \gamma^{1}$ with $\beta >0$ in Case (i) and $\beta $ in $(0,1)$ in Case (ii).
+One obtains respectively at the limit the trivial equations $\overline{h}'' = 0$ and $\overline{h}^\prime = 0$.
 Our analysis should hold as well in the case of several bodies moving in the full plane or in a multiply-connected domain, as long as there is no collision.
 This will be tackled in a forthcoming work.
 Another natural question is whether or not one may extend the results of Theorem \ref{theo:3} and Theorem \ref{theo:1} to rotational flows.
-This issue is tackled in a more restricted geometric set-up in the work in preparation \cite{AvecCricri}.
+These extensions are respectively tackled in \cite{GLS} and \cite{AvecCricri} in the case without external boundary.